umarfb/miri_classifier/README.md

 The model is also able to aggregate different types of data, with the option of feeding the model a sequential/time-series component and additional ‘metadata’ (additional features that are not necessarily time/sequence dependent).
 The classifier is able to learn deep representations from the mixed data type input to provide classifications.

+## Model architecture

+The classifier uses a RNN to extract features from sequential/time-series data, which is then passed to a standard dense neural network where the feature-class mapping is learnt.
+The additional metadata is combined with features extracted from the RNN component before passing through the dense neural network.

 ## Building and running the Dockerfile

 Buid a docker and run it